Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Morphologies

 By analysing the specific angular momentum of galaxies in Magneticum up to $z\approx 2$ \cite{Teklu_2015_magneticum_angular_momentum_galaxy_dynamics, Teklu_2016_angular_momentum_inproceeding} found that disk and spheroidal galaxies populate different regions in the $\Mstar-j$ plane which therefore is an excellent tracer for morphology.
 Assuming the relation $j\propto\Mstar^{2/3}$ \citep[e.g.,][]{Romanowsky_2012_AngularMomentum} a single parameter, the \bvalue\ \citep{Teklu_2015_magneticum_angular_momentum_galaxy_dynamics}, can be used to separate between different morphological types.

 In Figure~\ref{fig:bvalue} we show the estimated $b$-values of massive ($\lmass>11$) galaxies at $z\approx 2.7$ for all considered simulations, as a function of \ac{ssfr}.
-The solid red and blue lines split the diagram in regions exclusively populated by early- and late-type galaxies (bottom and top part of the plot, according to \cite{Teklu_2015_magneticum_angular_momentum_galaxy_dynamics} based on the \cite{Obreschkow_2015_angular_momentum_scaling} scaling to $z=2.7$).
+The solid red and blue lines define two regions in the diagram expected to be exclusively populated by early- and late-type galaxies (bottom and top part of the plot, according to \cite{Teklu_2015_magneticum_angular_momentum_galaxy_dynamics} based on the \cite{Obreschkow_2015_angular_momentum_scaling} scaling to $z=2.7$).
 Shaded areas around the blue and red solid lines show the impact of adopting a different scaling of angular momentum with redshift, from \cite{Lagos_2017_angular_momentum_evolution_EAGLE} and \cite{Swinbank_2017_angular_momentum_evolution}.